dhvakr/30DGCP-ChallengeLabs/Track1-CloudEngineering/6_Deploy-to-Kubernetes-in-Google-Cloud.md

 - git push
 ```

-*In Jenkins, click Build Pipeline and wait to update the score*
+*In Jenkins, click Build Pipeline and wait untill the build to complete to update the score in qwiklab*